aws-samples/aws-appsync-calorie-tracker-workshop/3_appsync_stack/README.md

 # Create DynamoDB tables and AppSync backend

 In this section, we will create the backend for our application.
-We will use AWS DynamoDB to store user information and AWS AppSync to create GraphQL based backend.
+We will use Amazon DynamoDB to store user information and AWS AppSync to create GraphQL based backend.

 To simplify the process, we will use AWS CloudFormation templates to create resources for our application backend.

 ### Step 1: Create DynamoDB Tables and Lambda function

-In this step, we will create 4 dyanmoDB tables and a Lambda function using CloudFormation template.
+In this step, we will create 4 DynamoDB tables and a Lambda function using CloudFormation template.

 DynamoDB tables are used to store user information and Lambda function is used to aggregate the user calories based on the user activities and update it in User Aggregate table.
 If the activity category is either Food or Drink, it will add the calories to the 'caloriesConsumed' field for the user.
 If the activity category is Exercise, it will add the calories to the 'caloriesBurned' field for the user.

 The Lambda function will be executed every time user logs an activity in the app, using User activity DynamoDB stream.